 READ MORE: RON’S GONE WRONG

-Onward excels in a narrative that explores the differences between both of our brothers.
-Here Barley’s world is surrounded by the escapism of old magic and folklore.
-His life, a mix of roleplaying games, positivity and fantasy.
-One that those around him, including his younger brother, view as immaturity.
-Meanwhile, the more serious Ian longs for something his brother once had ‘a dad’, someone he can share his emotions with while building his confidence.
-Ian’s insecurities are embedded in a feeling of having missed out on a male role model.
-However, despite the differences between our brothers, their bond of love will ultimately lead to success or failure in their fantastical quest.
+Onward excels in exploring the differences between the brothers, with Barley’s world surrounded by the escapism of old magic and folklore.
+At the same time, Ian longs for something his brother once had, a dad, someone he can share his emotions with while building his confidence.
+Here Ian’s insecurities are embedded in a feeling of missing out on a male role model.
+But can our brothers achieve their quest, despite their differences?

-Onward is wrapped in love, as Director Dan Scanlon, whose own father passed away when he was young, explores his childhood experiences through animation.
-This ultimately elevates Onward from being just another Pixar film to something far more personal.
+Onward is wrapped in love, humour and warmth as director Dan Scanlon, whose own father passed away when he was young, explores his childhood experience through animation.
+This elevates Onward from being just another Pixar film to something far more personal.
 Here we have a film that reflects and understands the emotional complexity of bereavement in childhood.
-While at the same time embracing the importance of memory, family and communication in moving forward.
+While simultaneously embracing the importance of memory, family and communication in moving forward.

 READ MORE: LUCA

-However, Onward is even more impressive in its ability to wrap these emotionally complex themes into a world that shines with colour and adventure.
-Here Scanlon pays homage to Indiana Jones, Dungeons and Dragons and Lord of the Rings in each beautifully crafted scene.
-Its stunning animation leaping from the screen as it wraps the audience in a blanket of beautifully realised fantasy.
-Equally outstanding are the performances of Tom Holland and Chris Pratt, as they elevate the journey of Ian and Barley into something extraordinary, in a film that shines with adventure, love and hope.
+However, Onward is also impressive in its ability to wrap these emotionally complex themes into a world that shines with colour and adventure.
+Here Scanlon pays homage to Indiana Jones, Dungeons and Dragons and Lord of the Rings; its stunning animation leaping from the screen as it wraps the audience in a blanket of beautifully realised fantasy.

 Director: Dan Scanlon